kzlsahin/SD-CommonSense/BUG-FREE-CODDING.md

 - **Keep documentation up-to-date:**

-  - Breifly describe what the function is doing
+  - Briefly describe what the function is doing
   - Specify any input related validation rule
   - Briefly indicate any global dependecny
   - List all the possible exceptions that can be thrown